 The Kennedy Center requires a minimum contribution of $25,000 to establish a CRT.
 Please consult your tax or financial advisor for more information.

-For help in making your planned gift to The Kennedy Center, please contact our Vice President of Development at 203.365.8522, ext.
-229 or email.
+For help in making your planned gift to The Kennedy Center, please contact our Director of Development and Donor Relations at 203.365.8522, ext.2084 or email.